la2050/archive/_projects/2015/the-ecoboard-project.md

   more as a launch pad for the workshop and not for operating costs.
 Sustainable Surf will oversee the social media, calendar of events and management of the space.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- We believe the $100K award will allow us to build a modular pop up workshop, lab, exhibition space that best represents the overall workings of the EcoBoard Project as outlined in this proposal.
-Being modular in nature, this will allow for greater flexibility for setting up and taking down at intended partner locations when determined.
-Since the EcoBoard Project is already in production, this adjunct location, exhibition space and workshop will act as a showroom site to better promote the ongoing program - additional costs will be covered by continuing sales, workshop fees, corporate underwriting and merchandise sales.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Ecoboard Pop-Up Workshop + Education Lab

-   Construction of a pop-up Lab which can be a 20’ trailer with an awning that creates a shaded space on the side.
-There will be a utility prefab side trailer (attached) modified only for storing materials and glassing equipment inside then moved outside for the demos under the awning.
-The lab can be either an indoor or outdoor installation.
-There is a small shaping / sanding booth inside so a complete board can be made in situ.
-There is a window into the shaping bay so people can watch a board being shaped, or be watched by others while participating.
-Signage and video screens go on the walls of the trailer and are placed outside around the location as well.
-Walls inside and out will be used for exhibition space and curated for the display of the “What’s in my Board” information panels and artworks.

-   - Pop-up 20’ trailer purchase and modification to build shaping/sanding room and racks for boards and materials - $20,000
-   - Production equipment (board stands, power tools, lighting, air compressor, ventilation and filtration system) - $10,000
-   - Electric solar photovoltaic system with batteries and inverter - $15,000
-   - Generator backup system (bio-diesel powered) - $3,000 (if electricity is not provided by location).
-   - Signage and educational display structures - $5,000
-   - Audio-visual display screens, speakers, and gear - $5,000
-   - Materials to make 10+ eco-surfboards (foam, resin, fiberglass) - $2,000*
-   - recycling and waste management included TBD
-   - Electricity + Utilities - $2,500

-   Education Content Development + Presentation
-   - Workshop information guides
-   - Environmental and sustainability educational content
-   - Website Revisions and updates with Social Media
-   - Merchandise + other promotional materials
-   - Video Production
-   - Interns and attending staff
-   - Total cost for educational content production and printing - $37,500*

-   * Some of this material has already been produced and is being stored for our continued use at conferences and shows.
-   **Once boards are completed they can be sold.
-The money then goes back into the Project to offset operation costs, maintenance + staff.

-   We are currently working on finalizing the vision and budget to work within the parameters outlined in this proposal.
 How do you plan to scale the success of your proposal?: >- This is an ongoing and discoverable part of the process.
 The plan is centered around foremost being the catalyst and agents for others to follow our